stan-dev/design-docs/designs/0005-stan-CI-and-repo-structure.md

 The order of proposals is not in order of importance, though the first few ones are those where I expect the least amount of controversy.
 If anyone has any additional proposals please comment with them and we can include them here.

-##### Proposal 1: Replace stanc2 tests in stan-dev/stan repository with stanc3
+##### Proposal 1A: Use stanc3 in the stan-dev/stan repository tests and make stanc3 a submodule of stan
 \
 We are currently still using stanc2 in the upstream Math tests and in the Stan repository tests.
 This should be removed and replaced with equivalent tests that use stanc3.
+Together with this we should somehow connect the Stan and stanc3 repositories.
+We can do this by making stanc3 a submodule of Stan.
+But only if we can do this without forcing Stan/Cmdstan developer to install a OCaml development enviroment.
+Meaning that the default would still be downloading the Stanc3 binary in order to run tests and compile models.

+Stanc3 tests would get Stan/Cmdstan upstream tests, which would be another benefit of this as it would increase test coverage.

+##### Proposal 1B: Use stanc3 in the stan-dev/stan repository tests
+\
-This would also mean we need to somehow "connect" the Stan and stanc3 repositories.
-I dont think we need to add stanc3 as a submodule of Stan.
-We should instead somehow mark the latest stanc3 master git commit hash in a separate file or in one of the makefiles.
-Each merge to master in stanc3 should then update it.
-This would trigger Stan tests on each merge in Stanc3, which would be another benefit of this.
+This proposes the same change as 1A, but instead of making stanc3 a submodule, the latest stanc3 master git commit hash would be marked in the makefiles (`STANC3_GIT_HASH`).
+Each merge to master in stanc3 would update it.

+Similar to 1A, stanc3 tests would get Stan/Cmdstan upstream tests.

 ##### Proposal 2: Move stanc2 to a separate (new) repository and add it as a Cmdstan submodule
 \